cduvallet/drug-spending/data/usp_drug_classification.md

 I'm not sure of the best way to store this information (or how useful it will be), so for now these strings remain unparsed.

+### Other notes

+*TBD whether this data includes medications covered by Part D Medicare or if it only complementary to that data.*

+Note that the individual KEGG pages (e.g. [D00903](http://www.genome.jp/dbget-bin/www_bget?dr:D00903)) for these drugs have a wealth of information, including product and generic names, chemical formula, additional classes, ATC codes, biochemical information, other classifications, and links to the compound in other databases (e.g. PubChem, DrugBank, etc).